 The Union City Christian Church is an independent, undenominational Church fellowshipping with Churches in the Restoration Movement.
 You may ask: "What exactly does that mean?"
-Our belief is that denominationalism is sinful, in that it elevates the creeds of man above the Word of God, submitting to the headship of man, rather than aknowledging Jesus as the only head of the Church.
-We believe that the Bible is sufficient for matters of faith & practice and that man-made creeds are unnecessary.
+Our belief is denominationalism is sinful, in that it elevates the creeds of man above the Word of God, submitting to the headship of man, rather than aknowledging Jesus as the only head of the Church.
+We believe the Bible is sufficient for matters of faith & practice and man-made creeds are unnecessary.
 We are 'undenominational' rather than 'non-denominational' because we have an autonomous leadership and function independent of any denominational headship or association.
 Our goal is to fully restore New Testament faith by following the model established by Jesus and the Apostles in the New Testament.

 We are a Christian Church, bearing no name but Christ's.